When Does a Seller’s Market Turn into a Buyer’s Market?

 Like the German language use of “ihr”, in Dorchester, they have a word for plural you, it’s “yous” or “yous all”.
 A mother may whip the word out if her children are all involved in trashing up a room or a buddy may use it if he’s about to irk a small group of friends.

-In this case, the pivot occurs when Yous determine the whole shooting shebang is overcooked.
+In this case, the pivot occurs when Yous determines the whole shooting shebang is overcooked.

 Is it … enough… yet?